Complex tables made easy

 YadaDataTable myDataTable = yadaDataTableFactory.getSingleton("myTableId", locale, ...);

-The locale is needed to load the i18n file and can be set to null to use the default locale that is either set in the application XML configuration or taken from the platform.
+The locale is needed to load the i18n file and can be omitted or set to null to use the default locale that is either set in the application XML configuration or taken from the platform.
 In a multilanguage application it should be taken from a parameter in the @Controller @RequestMapping.

 YadaDataTable yadaDataTable = yadaDataTableFactory.getSingleton("userTable", locale, table -> {